 Hot dogs are a staple food in my home.
-Anniversaries, BBQ parties, birthday celebrations, or any other kind of gathering can’t pass without hot dogs.
+Anniversaries, BBQ parties, or birthday celebrations can’t pass without these savory sausages.

 I checked what the USDA says, talked with my butcher, and closely followed the state of raw and cooked hot dogs in my fridge over several weeks.

-Here’s exactly how long can your hot dogs stay in the fridge, as well as my tips on extending their freshness.
+In this article, I’ll discuss how long hot dogs can stay in the fridge and my tips on extending their freshness.

 Quick Summary